Data is the lifeblood of your business. How do you protect it?

 When accessing corporate data remotely ensure data is encrypted when in motion and at rest.
-There are multiple technology’s that will achieve these results, the key is to choose the one that is the securest, easiest to implement and maintain, and the most economical for your needs.
+There are multiple technologies that will achieve these results, the key is to choose the one that is the securest, easiest to implement and maintain, and the most economical for your needs.

 Occam’s razor essentially states that simpler solutions are more likely to be correct than complex ones.
-Applying these theory to Cybersecurity, it would state, “The easiest technology to use will be the one most used and thus the most effective”.
+Applying this theory to Cybersecurity, it would state, “The easiest technology to use will be the one most used and thus the most effective”.

 VPNs are complex and expensive to maintain and are frequently ignored when the user is stressed and pressed for time (ever been in an airport?).
 The next level in expense and complexity for remote file access is the virtual desktop technology.
 Deploying virtual desktops is a costly and difficult solution requiring extensive hardware and software investment.
 Supporting this technology requires dedicated engineering support and significant training for your end-users and support staff.
 Research, research, research; measure twice buy once.
-To avoid complex VPN’s and remote desktop support companies are employing web based file management software to enable secure file access with DLP features built in avoiding the complexity and expense of VPN software.
+To avoid complex VPN’s and remote desktop support companies are employing web based file management software to enable secure file access with DLP features built-in avoiding the complexity and expense of VPN software.